-If we are to clone or download from the page shown below, we would get the latest codebase from the master branch.
+If we clone or download from the page shown below, we will get the latest codebase from the master branch.

 For those who are new to git, please watch this video.

-It depends on how the IDE is opened.
-The following shows a typical window when no project is opened.
-In this case, we choose Check out from Version Control -> Git.
+Now, we know which git branch to clone in IntelliJ.
+Open the IDE as shown below.
+Depending on how the IDE is opened.
+The following shows a typical window when we never opened any projects before.
+In this case, we choose to Check out from Version Control -> Git.
 Alternatively, we can use File -> New -> Project from Version Control -> Git.

-This then displays the following window asking for the URL to the codebase at github.com.
+Then, the following window opens up and asks for the URL to the codebase.

-To verify if the URL is valid, click the Test button.
+You may click the Test button to verify if the URL is valid.
 Then, click the Clone button to trigger the check-out operation.

 Wait until the process completes.
 Then use the Create project from existing sources (default) and click Next.

-The IDE will check out that version to the local machine.
+Then, IntelliJ IDE checks out that version to the local machine.